Statistical inference on representational geometries: Results

 \subsubsection{Validation with functional MRI data}

-The simulations we presented so far enabled us to test all statistical inference we perform.
-To test our methods on real data, we decided to re-sample data from a large openly available fMRI experiment in which humans viewed pictures from ImageNet \citep{horikawa2017}.
-These data contain various noise sources, individual differences, signal shapes, and distributions that are difficult to simulate accurately.
-We used a data-based simulation to create realistic synthetic data, whose ground-truth RDM we knew (Fig. \ref{fig:fmri}).
-By subsampling from this dataset, we generated smaller datasets to test inference with bootstrapping over stimuli.
+The simulations presented so far validated all statistical inference procedures, but may not capture all aspects of the structure of real measurements of brain activity.
+To test our methods under realistic conditions, we used real human fMRI (this section) and mouse calcium imaging data (next section).
+We re-sampled data from a large openly available fMRI experiment in which humans viewed pictures from ImageNet \citep{horikawa2017}.
+These data contain various noise sources, individual differences, signal shapes, and distributions that are difficult to simulate accurately without using measured data.
+We therefore implemented a data-based simulation to create realistic synthetic data, whose ground-truth RDM we knew (Fig. \ref{fig:fmri}).
+By subsampling from this dataset, we generated smaller datasets to test inference with bootstrapping over conditions.
 We used the entire dataset as a stand-in for the population a researcher might wish to generalize to.
-For each brain region, we computed the ``true" mean RDM using all data (all runs and subjects).
-Each of these ground-truth RDMs for different brain regions served as a model RDM.
-The model comparison we attempted aims to recover which brain area a dataset was sub-sampled from.
-This method allows us to check whether our uncertainty estimates are correct for a range of model performances.
+For each cortical area, we computed the mean RDM using all data (all runs and subjects).
+Each area's mean RDM served as a ground-truth RDM for data sets sampled from that area and as a model RDM for data sets sampled from all areas.
+The model comparison we attempted aims to recover which cortical area a dataset was sub-sampled from.
+The simulation enables us to check whether our uncertainty estimates are correct for model-performance estimates based on real data.

-We varied the strength of noise, the number of runs and the number of stimuli (i.e. viewed images) but not the number of subjects as the original dataset contains only 5 (prohibiting informative resampling of subjects).
-To increase the variability of the resampled datasets beyond sampling from the 35 measurement runs and to vary the noise strength, we created a new timecourse for each sampled run while preserving the spatial structure and serial autocorrelation of the noise: For this we estimated a second-order autoregressive model ($AR(2)$) separately for each run's GLM residuals, permuted the AR-model's residuals and added the results back to the GLM's predicted timecourse (see Fig. \ref{fig:fmri} a-e and Online Methods \ref{met:fmri} for details).
-We repeated each simulated experiment 24 times and used the relative uncertainty and the model-discriminability SNR as our evaluation criteria.
+We varied the strength of noise, the number of runs, and the number of conditions (i.e. viewed images).
+We did not vary the number of subjects because the original dataset contains only five subjects, which precludes informative resampling of subjects.
+To increase the variability of the resampled datasets beyond sampling from the 35 measurement runs and to vary the noise strength, we created new voxel timecourses for each sampled run while preserving the spatial structure and serial autocorrelation of the noise.
+To achieve this, we estimated a second-order autoregressive model ($AR(2)$) separately for each run's GLM residuals, permuted the AR-model's residuals and added the results to the GLM's predicted timecourse (see Fig. \ref{fig:fmri} a-e and Methods \ref{met:fmri} for details).
+We repeated each simulated experiment 24 times and used the relative uncertainty (RU) and the model-performance discriminability (SNR) as our evaluation criteria.